Nhousen1/Evershore-CG3DGP-Project/README.md

 ~~\-Add villager models~~
 ~~\-Add textbox dialogue system with villagers on interact~~

-### **Preliminary Plan for Project Part 3 (Chapters 11, 12, and 13):**
+## Checkpoint 3: (Chapters 11, 12, and 13\)

+### SAM:

-\-Add scene Illumination (lighting and shadows)
+~~\-Add scene Illumination w/ day-night cycle (lighting and shadows)~~
+~~\-Apply post-processing effects to highlight tonal shifts as the game becomes more sinister.~~
-\-Finalize level design
+~~\-Finalize level design~~
-\-Add ranged enemies
-\-Finish Player weapon Animations
-\-Update Player movement Animations
+~~\-Add ending scene with typewriter effect~~
-\-Add basic ending scene
+~~\-Add basic ending scene~~
-\-Object fader script
-\-Add blood particle effect on weapon hit
-\-Add particle effect to ranged projectile
 \-Add second Puzzle
-\-Standardize scene hierarchy organization
-\-Add player
-\-enemy HP bars

 Possible nice to have:
-\-Add dust trail effect on sprint
 \-Add respawn/replay button to win and lose screens
+\- Experiment with increasing the player’s scale to match the proportions of other scene elements.

+### MARCUS:

+\-Finish Player weapon Animations
+*“This has been pushed to the next submission due to complexity.
+I have discussed this system with Shawn and made an outline on paper.
+I am currently in the preliminary stages of implementing this on a feature branch”*
+~~\-Update Player movement Animations~~
+~~\-Make materials transparent when the player moves behind objects, particularly in the puzzle test scene, to improve visibility.~~
+~~\-Add player HP bars~~
+~~\-Add blood particle effect on weapon hit~~
+~~\-Add dust trail effect on sprint~~

+### Possible nice to have: \-Continue developing the stealth mechanic; start with a simple change such as reducing enemy detection range while the player is moving.

+### LIAM:

+~~\-Add ranged enemies~~
+~~\-enemy HP bar~~
+~~\-Add particle effect to ranged projectile~~
+\-Standardize scene hierarchy organization

+Nice to have:

+- ~~Add particle effects to enhance~~ the bonfire and ~~combat interactions.~~
+- Refine lighting to make scenes more dynamic and to give each area a distinct atmosphere.

+## Preliminary Plan for Checkpoint 4:

+### SAM: \-Add respawn/replay button to win and lose screens

+\- Experiment with increasing the player’s scale to match the proportions of other scene elements.

+### MARCUS:

+\-Finish Player weapon Animations
+“This has been pushed to the next submission due to complexity.
+I have discussed this system with Shawn and made an outline on paper.
+I am currently in the preliminary stages of implementing this on a feature branch”

+\-Continue developing the stealth mechanic; start with a simple change such as reducing enemy detection range while the player is moving.

+### LIAM:

+\-Standardize scene hierarchy organization

 ## **Instructions for Testing the Project:**
-There are 3 main scenes in a ProjectSubmission2 folder in the Scenes folder:
-IslandHub scene, EnemyIsland scene, and Forrest scene (the puzzle).
+Please browse through all scenes in Project-3-Submission folder in the Scenes folder.
+This contains all planed endings (not yet connected), win/lose place holder scenes, the island hub connected to the puzzel test and enemy combat testing scene.

 Player:

 - WASD controls.
 Point player in the direction of your cursor.
 Q previous weapon, E next weapon.
 Left click to attack.
-Space to jump, shift to sprint. (weapon system is currently broken when adding animations to it)
+Space to jump, shift to sprint.
+Scroll Q/E for next/previous weapon.
--

 \-The Hub map has a marketplace, houses, and three NPCs.
 I have implemented a simple dialogue system where you can talk to the NPC by pressing 'E', and the dialogue UI will show up.